Systematic Build-Out of Organizational Resilience

 🎓 Competency Development and Capability Building:

-• External learning integration leverages industry knowledge and best practices
+External learning integration utilizes industry knowledge and best practices

 📋 Governance for Maturity Development: